7mind/izumi-chibi-ts/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-DITS is a functional TypeScript replica of distage-core with 87% test coverage.
+distage is a functional TypeScript replica of distage-core with 87% test coverage.
 The core architecture matches distage's design, and most features work correctly.
 The remaining issues are minor and can be resolved with targeted debugging.

 The project demonstrates:
 - Deep understanding of distage's architecture